FAQ — Frequently Asked Questions

 Can I write in it on behalf of a parent or grandparent who can no longer write on their own?

 Absolutely.
-Many customers sit down with their parent, read the questions out loud, and write down their answers for them — turning it into a shared conversation project.
+You can sit down with your parent, read the questions out loud, and write down their answers for them — turning it into a shared conversation project.
 It becomes something you do together.
-That's actually one of the most meaningful ways to use it.
+That's one of the most meaningful ways to use it.

 Who Is It For?